jinx2321/CS470/README.md

 ### Jupyter Notebook
 - `evaluation.ipynb`: Notebook for analyzing and visualizing model performance, including AUC-PR scores and precision-recall curves

+## Run

+- `process_groq.py`: Contains comments explaining how to run it, please refer to it directly for guidance.

 ## Results

 Key findings: